davidrhoden/davidrhoden-basic-netlify/timeline/vandalized-artwork-repaired-dec-27-2025.md

 ![skeleton artwork repairs seen from front](/static/img/timeline/skeletons-2025/skeleton-repairs-front-1-dec-26-2025.jpg)

 Around Christmas Eve, I got a text from Rel saying she had bad news.
-A dereanged man had come on her porch and basically fought with the Crop Failure 2038 skeleton.
+A deranged man had come on her porch and basically fought with the Crop Failure 2038 skeleton.
 He broke it into three main pieces.
+(She said her porch wasn't the only one targeted--this guy tore stuff up all down the block.)
 My heart sank, but when I saw the pieces I thought I could fix it.
 Rel was having a party December 27, and I got it back up by then.
 I was a bit hasty with the repairs.
 They could be better, maybe someday they will be, but for now he's hanging on the front of the house again.